 Some recommendations of where to eat and have tapas:

-Where to Stay During the Carnival in Cadiz
+Where to stay during the Cadiz Carnival

 You might get told that you shouldn't even think of sleeping during the carnival, but it's true that getting some rest in between the festivities is a wise idea.